xuleimath/website/blog/2022-04-09-announce/index.md

 ---
 slug: announce
-title: A New Day for ZK
+title: Introducing RISC Zero
 authors: [brianretford]
 tags: [zk, oss]
 ---

-We are very excited to share a new kind of computing platform with the world – *one that can't lie about anything it does.* RISC Zero enables *any developer* to build zero-knowledge proofs that can be *executed and verified on any modern computer* in the languages they are most familiar with.
+We're excited to share a new kind of computing platform with the world – *one that can't lie about anything it does.* RISC Zero enables *any developer* to build zero-knowledge proofs that can be *executed and verified on any modern computer* in the languages they are most familiar with.